DomiKamu/OhmerPrems/docs/modules/6OP-DX/Manual.md

 By loading a proposed factory preset, the default selected voice is automatically set to **INT 11 E.PIANO 1** (the most used factory voice by numerous artists), as indicated by the DX7-emulated display.

-You'll can choose either _Aluminium_ model (with genuine DX LCD), _Absolute Night_ model (with backlit DX LCD), or _Dark "Signature"_ model (with OLED DX display), like shown at the top of this page.
-Of course, everything can be changed later, including model (panel theme) and DX7-emulated display (genuine LCD, backlit LCD, or OLED retrofit).
-You'll can assume any factory preset as a good start point for your project who are using 6OP-DX synth voice module.
+Proposed factory preset is using _Aluminium_ model (panel theme), with genuine DX LCD, like shown at the top of this manual.
+Of course, everything can be changed later, including model (panel theme) and DX7-emulated display (genuine LCD, backlit LCD retrofit, or OLED retrofit).
+You'll can assume this factory preset as a good start point for your project who are using 6OP-DX synth voice module.

 ![](_img/factorypresets.png)